chansen17/chansen17/README.md

 ## I got the license to do Frontend stuff
 - 👨‍💻  I'm Frontend Developer w/ over 3 years of experience utilizing the most modern and trendy technologies
-- 🎓  Code Bootcamp Graduate - Frontend ~ React Certifcate & Mobile Development ~ React Native Certificate
+- 🎓  Code Bootcamp Graduate - Frontend ~ React Certificate & Mobile Development ~ React Native Certificate
 - 🌊  I’m currently face diving into the JAMstack wave!
 Next.jS! 🤘
 - ⌨️  2021 Goals: Contribute to open source regulary.
 So I can see my face on the "Contributors" section.
 - ⚡️  Fun fact: I'm very much into self empowerment.
 I'm in AWE with Nature, Geography, Geology,